emanpicar/ep-vagrant/README.md

 # ep-vagrant

-💻 Personal vagrant development environment of Eman Picar but everyone is welcome to use this as referrence for setting up your very own environment!
+💻 Personal vagrant development environment of Eman Picar but everyone is welcome to use this as referrence for setting up their very own environment!

 ## Vagrant development box setup